aybehrouz/argennon/proposal.md

 | hash of transactions |
 | certificate of the previous block |

 For confirming a new block, nodes that are not validators only need to verify the block certificate.
-For verifying a block certificate nodes need to know ALGO balances of validators but they don't need to emulate the AVM execution.
-On the other hand, nodes that are chosen to be validators need to emulate execution of the Algorand virtual machine and calculate and confirm the new ZK-EDB commitments and hash of the new block's transactions
+For verifying a block certificate, a node needs to know the ALGO balances of validators, but it doesn't need to emulate the AVM execution.
+On the other hand, nodes that are chosen to be validators, need to emulate execution of the Algorand virtual machine and calculate and confirm the new ZK-EDB commitments.
+They also need to calculate the hash of new block's transactions.

 ### Transactions